 - Build a testbed to demonstrate what each technology can and can’t deliver.

 Manufacturers face tough decisions on these costly investments, but making the right calls will enable secure wireless operation for the next five to 10 years.
-MxD’s Director of Cybersecurity Jon Powvens and Technical Fellow Tony Del Sesto described the four primary hurdles that businesses face.
+MxD’s in-house experts, including Technical Fellow Tony Del Sesto, described the four primary hurdles that businesses face.

 1. So Many Wireless Options